 Blue & UV light’s effects

 Metabolically, blue light can be thought of as the opposite of red light.
 While red light potentially improves cellular energy production, blue light worsens it.
-Blue light specifically damages the cytochrome enzyme in mitochondria, preventing ATP and carbon dioxide production.
+Blue light specifically damages cell DNA and the cytochrome enzyme in mitochondria, preventing ATP and carbon dioxide production.
 This can be positive in certain situations such as acne (where the problematic bacteria are killed), but over time in humans this leads to an inefficient metabolic state similar to diabetes.

 Red Light vs. Sunlight on testicles

 Sunlight has definite beneficial effects – vitamin D production, improved mood, increased energy metabolism (in small doses) and so on, but it is not without its downsides.
 Too much exposure and you not only lose all benefits, but create inflammation and damage in the form of sunburn, eventually contributing the skin cancer.
 Sensitive areas of the body with thin skin are especially prone to this damage and inflammation from sunlight – no area of the body more so than the testes.
 Isolated sources of red light such as LEDs are well studied, seemingly with none of the harmful blue & UV wavelengths and so no risk of sunburn, cancer or testicular inflammation.

 Don’t heat the testicles

 Male testicles hang outside of the torso for a specific reason – they operate most efficiently at 35°C (95°F), which is a full two degrees below normal body temperature of 37°C (98.6°F).
 Many types of lamps and bulbs used by some for light therapy (such as incandescents, heat lamps, infrared lamps at 1000nm+) give off a significant amount of heat and therefore are NOT suitable for use on the testicles.
 Heating the testicles while attempting to apply light would give negative results.
 The only ‘cold’/efficient sources of red light are LEDs.